pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/1_overview.en.md

 * Publish each product using the supplied publish profile.
 The two options for publishing are as follows:
   * Open the solution in Visual Studio, right click each project and select Publish.
+  * For non-Visual Studio users, publish each project from the command line from the root directory of each project.

-  * From a command prompt, execute the following command in the root folder each of the three .NET Framework projects.
+    For each of the three .NET Framework projects:

     ```

     ```

-  * From a command prompt, execute the following command in the root folder of the one .NET Core project.
+    For the one .NET Core project.

     ```
       dotnet publish -c Release /p:PublishProfile=Properties\PublishProfiles\FolderProfile.pubxml